elihoenig/elihoenig.github.io/index.md

   <img src="{{ '/assets/img/headshot.jpg' | relative_url }}" class="headshot">
   <div class="intro-text">
     I am currently a postdoctoral researcher with Marcelo Lozada-Hidalgo in the Condensed Matter Physics Group at the University of Manchester.
     I did my graduate work with Chong Liu at the University of Chicago.
-My research is on ion transport and charge transfer in nanoscale systems.
+My research is on ion transport and charge transfer in two-dimensional material systems.
   </div>
 </div>